oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 {"errormessage":"Unable to connect to the stock manager service"}
 ```

-At least now the called is getting something useful !
+At least now the caller is getting something useful !

 ### Handling code exceptions